remvze/lowfi/README.md

 ---

-Thank you for using Relaxer!
+Thank you for using Lowfi!
 If you have any questions or feedback, please open an issue on GitHub.